-The Forest: Help Us Fight Climate Change & Build Community
+The Forest: Help Us Fight Climate Change While Building Community

 “Little by little, a little becomes a lot.” - Tanzanian Proverb